baharmon/landscape_evolution/README.md

 ## Installation
 * Launch GRASS GIS
 * Install using the GRASS Console / Command Line Interface (CLI) with *g.extension r.evolution url=github.com/baharmon/landscape_evolution*
-* Launch from the CLI with *r.evolution*
+* Launch from the CLI with *r.evolution --ui*

 ## Sample dataset
 Clone or download the
 [sample dataset](https://github.com/baharmon/landscape_evolution_dataset)
 with a time series of lidar-based digital elevation models and orthoimagery